secretstartups/handbook/blog/release-posts/index.html.md

 ### Volunteering for the Release post

-Each month a Product Manager, Product Marketing Manager, Technical Writer, and an Engineering Department Technical Advisor volunteer to manage the release post, as listed in the [Release Post Scheduling page](managers/).
+Each month a Product Manager, Technical Writer, and an Engineering Department Technical Advisor volunteer to manage the release post, as listed in the [Release Post Scheduling page](managers/).
+Product Marketing Managers also sign up, but mostly as shadows for awareness for their related marketing activites.
 The Product Manager volunteer will lead the release post as the Release Post Manager and is listed as the Author of the release post when the post is published.
 To update the [release post scheduling list](managers/), all volunteers need to edit the data file below:

 - **[Data YAML file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/release_post_managers.yml)**: gathers the release post managers for every release (9.0 onwards).
 Be sure to update the "Managers" section below the "Versions" if this is your first release.
 - **[Layout Haml file](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/source/handbook/marketing/blog/release-posts/managers/index.html.haml)**: simple handbook layout that pulls the data from the YAML file above.